-*The Hebrew Feast of Tabernacles, also known as Sukkot, began at sundown October 4 and continues through October 11th.
+*The Hebrew Feast of Tabernacles, also known as Sukkot, begins each year in September/October following the Jewish New Year “Rosh HaShanah” and Day of Atonement “Yom Kippur”.
 I thought this article by guest blogger Tzvi Freeman sums up the beauty of this feasts perfectly.
-I invite you to enter into these next 7 days in a similar way.
+I invite you to enter into these 7 days in a similar way.
 Let us ask the Lord to show us how His glory can become a part of our every day and not just the Sabbath.

 “The sukkah is a strange place.
 Do it by the book and you’ll be sitting at your most elegant furniture with the finest linen tablecloth, your most expensive porcelain and silverware set before you, as though this were your palace where you will rule forever.

 When you do look up, you’ll see your roof is a precarious assemblage of disposable organic inedibles that provide little if any protection from the rain, easily blown away with the first strong wind.

 And, by the book, you have to look up.

 Tell me, of what does this remind you?
 In what other temporary structures do we live as though they were permanent?

 I can think of two: Our bodies.
 And the biosphere of planet Earth.

 Our bodies, because for the first 40 years of the journey called life, most of us will not even consider the specter of a final stop.
 It is simply too overwhelming for us to digest: There was a time when I did not exist, and there will be a time when this “I” into which I have invested so much will simply vanish.
 And so, rather than come to terms with our mortality, most of us sit through life as though the movie never ends.